Structure of the Investment Corporation

 Description of the Institutions

-Specific matters related to JLF as set forth in the Act on Investment Trusts and Investment Corporations (AITIC) or in JLF’s Articles of Incorporation (Articles) are to be decided at a general meeting of unitholders made up of JLF unitholders.
-Unless otherwise stipulated by law or the Articles, decisions at the general meeting of unitholders are to be made based on a majority of votes by unitholders in attendance.
+Specific matters related to JLF as set forth in the Act on Investment Trusts and Investment Corporations (AITIC) or in JLF’s Articles of Incorporation (Articles) are to be decided at a general unitholders' meeting made up of JLF unitholders.
+Unless otherwise stipulated by law or the Articles, decisions at the general unitholders' meeting are to be made based on a majority of votes by unitholders in attendance.
 Changes to the Articles or other decisions set forth under AITIC Article 93(2)2 (Special Decisions) require a quorum.
 To form that quorum, unitholders owning a majority of units outstanding must be in attendance.
 Additionally, Special Decisions require at least two-thirds of the votes from that quorum.
-General meetings of unitholders take place twice a year in principle.
+General unitholders' meetings take place once every two years in principle.

 2. Executive and Supervisory Directors and the Board of Directors

 In addition to executing the business of JLF, an executive director has the authority to take any judicial or extra-judicial acts related to the business of JLF on behalf of JLF.

 A supervisory director has the authority to supervise the conduct of business by the executive director(s).

 The board of directors (Board) has the authority to approve the convocation of a general unitholders' meeting and the execution of other specific responsibilities set forth in the AITIC.
 The Board also has the authorities set forth in the AITIC and the Articles, as well as the authority to supervise the conduct of business by the executive director(s).
 Unless otherwise stipulated by law or the Articles, decisions at a Board meeting require that a majority of persons qualified to vote are in attendance and that a majority of those in attendance vote in favor.